 BAYMAX is the healthcare robot that Hiro’s brother Tadashi was in the process of making that exists for one purpose and one purpose only.
 To help people feel better.

-As a dad and a former pastor I found it hard to simply sit by and watch this film.
-It’s drowning in messianic metaphors like a canon ball in the deep end.
-At almost every significant plot twist of the film you see pictures of selfless care and concern with intent to fix that which is broken, physically and emotionally as well.
+As a dad and a former pastor, I found it hard to simply sit by and watch this film.
+It’s drowning in messianic metaphors like a cannonball in the deep end.
+At almost every significant plot twist of the film you see pictures of selfless care and concern with intent to fix that which is broken, physically, and emotionally as well.
 And while it’s a grossly simplistic comparison of the similarities between an inflatable savior and an omnipotent one, Jesus bleeds out of this movie.